StackVista/stackstate-docs/integrations/available_stackpacks/aad/README.md

 ### 5. Install the Anomaly Detection Chart

-To install run the command below specifying stackstate namespace and :
+To install, run the command below specifying stackstate namespace and image registry password:

+Note that you must install chart in the same namespace as stackstate chart.

 ```
 helm upgrade anomaly-detector stackstate/anomaly-detection \